-All classes of vegetation, including native forbs and perennial grasses, will be monitored on the ROW in accordance with the protocol presented in Appendix C. Canopy cover, rather than plant density, will be monitored to address the MFSA success standard.
-Remediation may occur at areas that do not meet the MFSA success criteria.
+All classes of vegetation, including native forbs and perennial grasses, will be monitored in sage-grouse habitat in accordance with the protocol presented in Appendix B. Canopy cover of grasses and forbs, rather than density, will be monitored since cover is a more meaningful parameter for wildlife and a more common vegetation measurement.
+Remediation will occur if upon visual survey the cover of non-nuisance vegetation is not similar to that on adjacent undisturbed lands.